 The goal is to make the production as accessible as possible with Thom joined on stage by Charmaine Wombwell, a talented and experienced sign language performer and interpreter.
 All performances are ‘relaxed’ – offering a warm welcome to people who find it difficult to follow the usual conventions of theatre behaviour, and taking a laid-back approach to noises or movement coming from the audience.

-Jess is co-founder of Touretteshero, artist, playworker, and expert fundraiser.
+Jess is co-founder of Touretteshero, artist, writer, and activist.
 Jess has had tics since she was a child but wasn’t diagnosed with Tourettes until she was in her twenties.
-With some encouragement from her friends, Jess decided to turn her tics into a source of imaginative creativity and the Touretteshero project was born.
+With some encouragement from her friends, Jess decided to turn her tics into a source of imaginative creativity and Touretteshero was born.